Thruster User Guide

 Thruster Mounting

-The thruster nozzle has four mounting holes that can be used to securely mount the thruster.
-The screw hole spacing and screw size for each thruster are provided below.
+The mounting hole pattern and thread size for each thruster are provided below.

 T200